 Continuous efforts are needed to ensure the effectiveness of Swedish aid in poverty reduction and the promotion of sustainable livelihoods.
-This calls for securing the necessary multi-disciplinary professional skills both at headquarters and in field offices.
+This calls for securing the necessary multi-disciplinary professional skills both at headquarters and in field offices, is an intensified dialogue and cooperation within the aid organisation as well as with other donors and responsible ministries and agencies in developing countries.